 The monthly stipend amount is calculated using a pay scale that is based on the veteran’s level of care needs and the assigned stipend tier.
 Specifically, the calculation uses the Office of Personnel Management (OPM) General Schedule (GS) Grade 4, Step 1 annual rate, adjusted for the locality where the Veteran resides.

 Higher levels of care may provide more resources to caregivers, including additional training, travel reimbursements, and support services, to address the increased caregiving demands.
-Caregivers in Tier 3 provide the highest level of care for veterans with severe disabilities, receiving the highest financial support.
+Caregivers in level 3 provide the highest level of care for veterans with severe disabilities, receiving the highest financial support.

 What If You Don’t Qualify for PCAFC?